saptashwab/basic-mongodb-python-docker-app/README.md

 To run the app, just navigate to the folder where the project is in the terminal, and execute the following: `docker-compose up`

-Please note that the application uses 8000 port on the host machine, and nothin should be running on that port.
+Please note that the application uses 8000 port on the host machine, and nothing should be running on that port.